Skip to content

 Executing Successful AI Transformation

-The most elegant transformation approach fails if data governance is poor, change management processes are inadequate, or success measurement does not capture transformation impact before it affects business performance.
-Organizations must focus on establishing governance frameworks and change management processes before scaling.
+The most elegant transformation approach fails if data governance is poor, change management is inadequate, or success measurement misses impact before it reaches business performance.

 Molisha Shah